Creating a Rain Garden: Rain Garden Designs and Plants

 Rain gardens are also good for the environment.
 Like a native forest, rain gardens use heavy rain to recharge the aquifer, support wildlife habitat, and also filter out toxic materials before they can pollute streams.
 Whether you deal with drought, the rising cost of municipal water, or simply want to make the best use of our water, Mother Nature is providing this precipitation for free.

-The plants for rain gardens are some of our favorites, especially the natives that attract beneficial and pollinating insects, butterflies, and birds.
+Our favorite plants for rain gardens are the natives, which attract beneficial and pollinating insects, butterflies, and birds.

 Image Credit: WSU